hrbrmstr/duckdb-pcap/README.md

 ---

-Only reading local PCAP files is supported.
+For now, only reading local PCAP files is supported.

 So far, this is what you get: